Arts Council Collection 60 Years @ Uillinn 2022

 Atlantis, artwork for poetry pamphlet by Derek Mahon, published by The Gallery Press

-Submerged Horizon / Skellig Michael and Star Wars and water camouflages, 2017, watercolour on paper, 49 x 66 cm is showing as part of the Salon at Oliver Sears gallery from July 2018.
+Submerged Horizon / Skellig Michael and Star Wars and water camouflages watercolour on paper, 49 x 66 cm, 2017 @ Olivers Sears Salon.